hashgraph/hedera-smart-contracts-libs-lab/README.md

 * generate function calls using the contract's ABI
 * interpret contract responses using the contract's ABI
 * interpret event information using the contract's ABI
+* process errors reported by smart contracts in the event of a REVERT

 ## Prerequisites